codio/site/source/docs/quickstart/flow.md

 Using flow is very easy.
 Knowing the following list of commands will help you be productive.

 ### Adding an element
-To add a new Flow element, simple click on one the the 3 element buttons at the top of the page and drag it into the chart area.
+To add a new Flow element, simply click on one the the 3 element buttons at the top of the page and drag it into the chart area.

 ### Resizing
 You can resize any element by first clicking on it and then dragging the handles.